 Christoph A. Schaltegger is a board member of the Swiss Society of Economics and Statistics (SGVS), a member of the finance committee of the Association for Social Policy and of the board of trustees of the Walter Eucken Institute (Freiburg i.B).
-He is also Member of the Board of the European Public Choice Society and Member of the Board of the European Journal of Political Economy.
+He is also Member of the Board of the European Academy of Sciences and Arts and Member of the Board of the European Journal of Political Economy.

 Prof. Dr. Madeleine Simonek

 Madeleine Simonek is Full Professor of Swiss and International Tax Law at the University of Zurich.
 In addition, she is a lawyer and tax expert as well as a consultant at the law firm Schellenberg Wittmer AG in Zurich.
 Her research and consulting focuses on corporate tax law and international tax law.